 This illustrates how critical it is to actively increase species diversity where possible.
 Most pests and diseases (like emerald ash borer and Dutch elm disease) only attack a specific species or genera of plants.
 By diversifying species, we can ensure that our forest is resilient to these attacks.
 CRTI recommends that municipalities strive to have no more than 15% of a single family, 10% of a genus, and 5% of a species in their plantings.
 These guidelines should be met not only across the whole municipality, but at smaller scales like individual blocks.

-Glendale Heights has even more maples and ashes than the rest of the region.
-Its top five genera make up three quarters of all trees.
+Four out of ten trees in Homer Glen are maples.
+There are also more ashes than in the rest of the region.
 This leads to a forest that may not be resilient to pests and diseases.